 Season Passes:

-Cancelation for Season Passes
+Cancellation for Season Passes

-Interruption for Season Passes
+Interruption for Unlimited Season Passes

 Here’s an example:

 You purchase a Season Pass on March 16, 2023 and add Pass Protection.
-Then a covered event occurs on January 15, 2024, and you file a claim.
+Then a covered event occurs on January 25, 2024, and you file a claim.
 In this specific situation, the event occurred 25% through the interruption window, so you’d be eligible for a 75% reimbursement of the Season Pass purchase price.

 Cancelation and Interruption for Daily Passes is event-driven.
 We break that down here:

-Interruption for Season Passes
+Interruption for Multi-Day Lift Passes

 Here’s an example: